-The heat pump water heater operates at its most efficient at higher cold side water temperatures.
-Prolonged periods of activation of freeze protection will decrease the efficiency of the system and increase running costs.
+• The heat pump water heater operates at its most efficient at higher air temperatures.
+Prolonged periods of low ambient temperature will decrease the efficiency of the system and increase running costs.

 IF YOU HAVE CHECKED ALL THE FOREGOING AND STILL BELIEVE YOU NEED ASSISTANCE, CALL YOUR NEAREST RHEEM SERVICE DEPARTMENT OR ACCREDITED SERVICE AGENT.